tyc/successfulunittest/manuscript/lowlevelcode.md

 In embedded system, the microcontroller would sometimes have to deal with interrupt.
 Interrupt is used for events that must be serviced and can not be missed.
 It is also used to handle non-periodic events.

-In a simple system, the interrupt would be captured and be serviced by the software immediately.
-For example, an interrupt is triggered when analog to digital converter has completed a conversion.
-The interrupt service routine would be copy the converted value, clear the interrupt flag and trigger another the analog to digital converter to perform another conversion.

-In a complex system, the interrupt design is divided into two halves.
-The top half is used to capture the interrupt event and capture the necessary information.
-The bottom half which is executed periodically will poll the flag and continue to process the data.
-For example, when data is received by the CAN peripheral, an interrupt is triggered.
-The interrupt service routine will copy that data from the data register of the CAN peripheral in a receive data buffer and clear the receive interrupt.
-That is the top half of the interrupt service routine.
-The bottom half would poll the "data in buffer" flag to be raised.
-Once detected, it would process the data in the buffer.
-The top half is fast code that does not take up took put too much CPU load.
-The bottom half is usually a lot slower and is executed periodically.
-This strategy has many variations and is derived from the Unix system.
+When a interrupt occurs in a microcontroller, it would load its program counter with the address of the interrupt service routine.
+It would get the address from a predefined address location in the memory space.
+Once the program counter is loaded, it start executing the interrupt service routine.

 From a unit test perspective, it is difficult to simulate the dynamic nature of the interrupt service routine.
-So each portion of the interrupt service would have to be tested separately.
+However, from the code perspective, it is just like it is being called.
+The only difference is that no values are being passed into it.

 Let's take an example where the analog to digital convert interrupt is to be unit tested.
 It is a simple routine that would take converted value and store it into a buffer.

 The simple requirements are

-	req_ADC1: When the interrupt is triggered, the ISR shall copy the converted value into the FIFO of the ADC Manager.
+	req_ADC1: When the interrupt is triggered, the interrupt service routine shall copy the converted value into the FIFO of the ADC Manager.
-	req_ADC2: At the end of the ISR, the interrupt flag is cleared.
+	req_ADC2: At the end of the interrupt service routine, the interrupt flag is cleared.

 From the requirements, the inputs are